 After I’ve used up all of the chicken on my rotisserie chicken I’m left with the discarded bones and chicken carcass (for lack of a better word, haha).
 At this point, I can make a big pot full of homemade chicken broth that I’ll store in my freezer, or use to make some yummy homemade soup!

-2 celery sticks with leaves, cut into chunks
+- 2 celery sticks , with leaves and cut into chunks

 Reduce heat, cover and summer for 1-2 hours.

 Strain broth, through a fine sieve strainer, discarding all vegetables and seasonings so you are only left with the broth.